LesserHydra/SecondChance/README.md

 # SecondChance

 ## Info
-SecondChance is a simple deathpoint plugin for Minecraft Bukkit, inspired in part by the DarkSouls soul retrieval mechanic.
+SecondChance is a simple deathpoint plugin for Minecraft Spigot 1.14.4+, inspired in part by the DarkSouls soul retrieval mechanic.

 Pull requests are certainly welcome and appreciated.